ForsakenYokai/SUTT-FRONTEND-TASK-AbhimanyuYadav-2025A8PS1462P/README.md

 - **root**: Contains the main `index.html` and `style.css` for the live site.
 - **Assets/**: Contains all images and fonts used in the project.
 - **docs/**: Includes my personal project notes and screenshots of the website running on my local machine for reference.

+-
+- **P.S.** Try clicking the buttons... you might find a fun surprise.